system76/docs/content/pop-incomplete-upgrade.md

 sudo apt autoremove --purge
 ```

 If you are not able to get to the desktop to run those commands, try to get to a TTY (Ctrl+Alt+F5).
 Enter the username and password as requested and proceed with the commands above.
+Note that your username would be your first and last name combined though all lower case unless it was changed during the initial setup.

 If you cannot access the desktop or TTY, we can run the package repair commands in Pop Recovery instead.
 To do this,